Atteant History, Family Crest & Coats of Arms

 Early Notables of the Atteant family (pre 1700)

-from 1491 to 1496, Archbishop of Canterbury from 1501 to 1503 and Lord Keeper of the Great Seal from 1500 to 1502; Richard Deane (1610-1653), a British...
 Another 39 words (3 lines of text) are included under the topic Early Atteant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atteant family to Ireland

 Some of the Atteant family moved to Ireland, but this topic is not covered in this excerpt.

 Another 86 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atteant family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Atteant, or a variant listed above: Stephen Deane who arrived on the 'Fortune', just one year after the arrival of the "Mayflower" in 1621.
 He built the first corn mill in New England.
-John Deane, his brother Walter and their wives arrived in New England
+John Deane, his brother Walter and their wives arrived in New England in 1635.